DerrickOdhiambo/IP3-Delani-Studio/README.md

 # Delani Studio
 This is an application template for a design studio.

 ## Setup
 No installation required for the application.
-To start this project cloning or forking would be ideal.
+To start this project, cloning or forking would be ideal.
 To clone use the following commands:
 - `git clone https://github.com/DerrickOdhiambo/IP3-Delani-Studio.git`
 - `cd IP3-Delani-Studio`